 She is currently a producer for the Women in Horror Anthology feature film for Unicorn Films, Executive Producers Lizzette Atkins and Maggie Miles currently in development as well as an augmented reality experience featuring Pentridge Prison and a virtual reality horror project.
 Atalanti maintains her practice as an industry practitioner and is the founder of the independent production company Atalanti Films & Multeyemedia Productions.

 Her web series The Journey of Documentary (2012) was the outcome of her Master of Arts by Research which incorporated a practice-led research project and thesis completed at AFTRS Sydney.
 Her research project has been well acknowledged worldwide receiving 7 international awards including Best Interactive Documentary, Best Web Series, Best Educational Interactive Website.

-Atalanti was awarded a scholarship by La Trobe University in 2017, to undertake her Ph.D. looking into Augmented and Virtual Reality Storytelling.
-The Ph.D. will be completed by 2021, with a practice-led component.
+Atalanti was awarded a scholarship by La Trobe University in 2017, and is currently undertake her Ph.D. which includes a practice led component looking into Augmented and Virtual Reality Storytelling.
 She has started a blog Virtual and Augmented Reality Storytelling, which will feature her research as she progress, on all things VR/AR/MR.